toanjo/utrust_challenge/README.md

 # TODO

-    Show available amount on the form after pasting origin address Test for a transaction (with cypress?)
+    Test for a transaction (with cypress?)
     Update README with proper markdown
     Review all code and add comments wherever necessary